1940s in music: Latin America

 Mariachi an ensemble that consists of guitarrón, vihuela, guitar, violins and trumpets.
 Between 1940 mariachi and rancheras originated in the western states of the country.

 This folk ensemble performs ranchera, son de mariachi, huapango de mariachi, polka, corrido, and other musical forms.
 It originated in the southern part of the state of Jalisco during the 19th century.
 The city of Guadalajara in Jalisco is known as the "Capital of Mariachi".
 The style is now popular throughout Mexico and the Southwestern United States, and is considered representative of Mexican music and culture.

-Pedro Infante was a Mexican actor and singer.
-Hailed as one of the greatest actors of the Golden Age of Mexican cinema, he is considered an idol in Mexico and Latin American countries.